 3. Battery Cage Poultry Farm – For the Battery Cage poultry birds, approximately 6,000 sq. ft. is required.
 In this type of farm, the poultry birds will not be let loose to move around.

 4. Completely Wild Poultry Farm – This is similar to the birds’ natural habitat with plenty of trees.
 Approximately 44,000 sq. ft. will be required for the same.

 Other important factors to consider when selecting the place would be to find an area away from the city, preferably safe, calm, and pollution-free, with easily accessible amenities.

 Step 5) Deciding the Variation of Poultry Bird used in Poultry Farming

 India is home to one of the biggest markets for the poultry industry around the world.
 Different types of poultry birds are available, such as chicken, geese, turkey, ducks, guinea fowl, quail, etc., but poultry farms mainly raise chickens.

 Step 6) Taking Measures for the Poultry Farm Care and Management

-It is imperative to keep precautionary measures to ensure the poultry birds’ health and safety, which will help in their proper nurturing and growth.
+It is imperative to take precautionary measures to ensure the poultry birds’ health and safety, which will help their proper nurturing and growth.
 There are some threats when running a poultry farm business, but the main one remains poultry diseases.
 Providing clean water, nutritious food, and regular vaccinations to the poultry is essential.
 Taking adequate measures and having consistent regulation will ensure one does not face huge losses due to some diseases and other potential risks.